-On 3 June 2014, Sheriff Principal Taylor published the Taylor Review of Expenses and Funding of Civil Litigation in Scotland (the Taylor Review).
-The Taylor Review recommended the introduction of various changes to the expenses and funding regime in Scotland, including more detailed provisions about success fee arrangements, the introduction of qualified one-way costs shifting (QOCS), and the notification of third-party funding.
+On 3 June 2014, Sheriff Principal Taylor published the Taylor Review of Expenses and Funding of Civil Litigation in Scotland (the Taylor Review).41 The Taylor Review recommended the introduction of various changes to the expenses and funding regime in Scotland, including more detailed provisions about success fee arrangements, the introduction of qualified one-way costs shifting (QOCS), and the notification of third-party funding.

 Historically, solicitors in Scotland were prohibited from entering into damages-based agreements (DBAs).
 DBAs are a subset of success fee arrangements, whereby the solicitor's legal fees are calculated as a percentage of the sum awarded upon successful litigation, rather than by reference to time billed.
 Traditionally, such arrangements were deemed an agreement for a share of the litigation proceeds (pactum de quota litis) in Scotland, and consequently unenforceable.
-The reasoning was that lawyers take on a professional role for their clients in relation to a claim, and that they were therefore debarred from combining that function with a pecuniary interest of their own in the amount received.
+The reasoning was that lawyers take on a professional role for their clients in relation to a claim, and that they were therefore debarred from combining that function with a pecuniary interest of their own in the amount received.42

 These changes are likely to bring about a more favourable environment for, and therefore an increase in, class actions (and other claims) in the Scottish courts.
-Claimants may be more willing to pursue group proceedings if they do not have to fund their own fees unless they are successful; and solicitors may well see the attraction of acting on the basis of a DBA for multiple clients in group proceedings.
+Pursuers may be more willing to pursue group proceedings if they do not have to fund their own fees unless they are successful; and solicitors may well see the attraction of acting on the basis of a DBA for multiple clients in group proceedings.

-Finally, the 2018 Act will require parties receiving financial assistance from a third party in respect of proceedings to notify that fact to the Court.
-The litigant will be required to disclose both the identity of the third party and the nature of the assistance provided.
+Finally, the 2018 Act will require parties receiving financial assistance from a third party in respect of proceedings to notify that fact to the court.46 The litigant will be required to disclose both the identity of the third party and the nature of the assistance provided.
 Typical examples of third-party funding of litigation include insurance cover and legal aid.
 However, litigation funding increasingly takes the form of an investment, whereby commercial funders assist litigants by covering their legal expenses and take a return in the event that the litigants succeed.
 Unlike England and Wales, Scotland has never imposed a restriction on third-party funding.
 However, the English restriction on third-party funding arrangements has gradually been eroded, resulting in England becoming one of the premier jurisdictions for third-party funding, along with Australia and the United States.
-By contrast, the Scottish market for third-party funding has never quite found fertile ground.
-However, as has already been mentioned, certain aspects of the 2018 Act may make Scotland a more attractive jurisdiction for third-party funders, most notably its introduction of the possibility of opt-out class actions.
+By contrast, the Scottish market for third-party funding has never quite found fertile ground.47 However, as has already been mentioned, certain aspects of the 2018 Act may make Scotland a more attractive jurisdiction for third-party funders, most notably its introduction of the possibility of opt-out class actions.

 Outlook and conclusions